 - Agreed that the champion of a contract-bowl conference that is displaced by the semifinals will play in one of the host bowls;

-- Voted to create a limited liability corporation (LLC) to manage the playoff, with the presidents and chancellors serving as the Board of Managers;
+- Voted to create a limited liability corporation (LLC) to manage the event, with the presidents and chancellors serving as the Board of Managers;

-November 14 – The Presidential Oversight Committee named Bill Hancock Executive Director of the new playoff.
+November 14 – The Presidential Oversight Committee named Bill Hancock Executive Director.
 Hancock had been Executive Director of the BCS for three years.
 He had become BCS administrator in October 2005.

-November 18 – Michael Kelly was named Chief Operating Officer of the playoff.
+November 18 – Michael Kelly was named Chief Operating Officer.

-January 8 – During a meeting in Miami, the commissioners unanimously agreed that the playoff would launch with semifinals January 1, 2015, in the Rose and Sugar Bowls.
-The group also agreed that the Orange Bowl and a yet-to-be-named bowl would host the semifinal games in the second year of the playoff.
+January 8 – During a meeting in Miami, the commissioners unanimously agreed that the new event would launch with semifinals January 1, 2015, in the Rose and Sugar Bowls.
+The group also agreed that the Orange Bowl and a yet-to-be-named bowl would host the semifinal games in the second year.
 The hosts in the third year were yet to be named.

 January 14 – Hancock and Kelly opened a temporary headquarters in the Conference USA suite of offices at 5201 N. O’Connor Blvd. in Irving, Texas.

-February 5 – Reid Sigmon was named Chief Financial Officer for the playoff.
+February 5 – Reid Sigmon was named Chief Financial Officer.